 Because mobile devices have become so common, people are checking their emails all the time—in line at Starbucks, during their office commute, in the waiting room at the doctor’s office, at the grocery store, everywhere.

 Some people think that with the growing popularity of social media platforms, email should be forgotten and may be pushed to the side.

-A study last year from Exacttarget reports that 91% of people use their smartphones to access their email.
+A study in 2014 from Exacttarget reports that 91% of people use smartphones to access their email.
 This compared to 75% of the people who use their smartphones for social networking.
 Not using email as part of your internet marketing strategy means you are missing out on a channel that a majority of the world uses!

 If we can do it, you can!
 Start with a few simple steps and find out why email marketing is important in your small business internet marketing strategy.

 Get out your list of people who want to hear from you (keep in mind that you don’t want to be a spammer!), use an email service that works, write a crafty email message that is friendly and helpful, and hit SEND!